 Alozie’s background is in biology and science education.
 Before joining SRI, she was an assistant professor at Albion College, a small liberal arts college in Michigan.
-She taught undergraduate courses in elementary and secondary reading in the content area and elementary and secondary math and science pedagogy.
-She also developed and implemented two science outreach programs in informal and nonformal science learning in molecular biology and biotechnology and out-of-school-time learning in science for underrepresented and underresourced students.
-She has experience in curriculum development, professional development, classroom observations, and qualitative methods.
+She taught undergraduate courses in elementary and secondary math and science pedagogy and elementary and secondary reading in the content area.
+She also developed and implemented a co-ed molecular biology and biotechnology outreach program for under-resourced high school students and a museum studies program for girls.

 Alozie was awarded her doctorate in science education and MS in ecology and evolutionary biology from the University of Michigan.
 She has a BS in organismic biology, ecology, and evolution from the University of California, Los Angeles.

 - Automated Collaboration Skills Assessment